Skip to content

 Possible Cause Solution

-Snap version of Docker installed on the system Uninstall the Snap version of Docker, reinstall Docker from official sources, or use the Docker that comes with the script.
+Snap version of Docker is installed on the system Uninstall the Snap version of Docker, reinstall Docker from official channels, or use the Docker that comes with the script.

-Other Investigate based on the ERROR column in the output of sudo docker stack ps dataflux-func --no-trunc.
+Other Troubleshoot based on the ERROR column in the output of sudo docker stack ps dataflux-func --no-trunc.

 A typical example is no space left on device, indicating insufficient disk space.

-3. Containers Failing to Start in k8s Environment
+3. Container Fails to Start in k8s Environment

 This issue is generally caused by host / k8s cluster problems.